 Allow to dry in between coats as well.
 I used two coats over all surfaces for my project.

-Step 2: Making Custom Printable Sticker Labels
+Step 2: Make Custom Printable Organizer Labels

-While everything dries, you can start on your printable labels.
+While everything dries, you can start on your printable organizer labels.
 You can access the cut file by clicking here.
 I have four labels already made for you but I also have a fifth one that you can use to customize this project.
 Just pick all three elements on the fifth label and duplicate them.

 You will then have something that you can edit.

-Pick just the layer with the text and customize to say whatever you would like.
+Pick just the layer with the text and customize it to say whatever you would like.
 You may have to move the boxes to make it easier to select.
 You could also change the font here if you wanted.

 Then put all three layers back together.
 Pick them all and click align.